 One last stop before entering South Park is Thorn Street Brewery (a few blocks east of 30th at Thorn).
 Opening in late 2012, this small operation within a North Park residential area is one of San Diego's true neighborhood breweries.

-Here's a fitting place to end your craft beer odyssey: at another shining star in San Diego's beer bar universe (also voted numerous times by Draft magazine as one of America's 100 Best Beer Bars).
+A another shining star in San Diego's beer bar universe (also voted numerous times by Draft magazine as one of America's 100 Best Beer Bars).
 Hamilton's 30+ taps and extensive bottle list are the result of owner Scot Blair's personal obsession with quality beer and the best of local beer.
 His longstanding relationships with hundreds of brewers has enabled him to offer patrons many rare and specialty beers that are not widely distributed elsewhere.

 The atmosphere in Hamilton's is pure neighborhood bar: dark wood, low lighting, pool and shuffleboard tables, all provide a comfortable, friendly setting for anyone who happens in.
 Quality pub food, like their house-made sausages and great sandwiches, pair exceedingly well with the many styles of beer on offer.